Zululand Cat Conservation Project

 Servals – 25

 Caracals – 15

 All releases are recorded according to our SOP’s and Protocols

 Summer 10h30 and 16h00 daily (afternoon tour includes feeding).
 Winter (May to August) 10h30 daily and 16h00 daily (afternoon tour includes feeding)

 Duration of tours :

-No need to book a tour, but only a maximum of 75 guests per day will be allowed.
+All tours will be limited to the maximum of 60 visitors or limited to the availability of tour guides.
+The total number of guests will be split into groups.
+Groups not to exceed the total of 20 guests per group.
 Tickets will be based on a first come, first served basis.
-Groups will be divided into (smaller) groups, the maximum group size is 25 guests.
 Should the visitor number exceed 75 guests, visitors will unfortunately be asked to visit the next day or next show.

 Selected menu for the hungry and beverages for the thirsty, available at our coffee shop

 09:00 to 13:00 and 15:00 to 17:30 daily